HannyOM/Scholarship_scraper/README.md

 # Scholarship_scraper
-Web scraping for the latest foreign scholarships and forwarding to gmail address
+Automated web scraping for the latest foreign scholarships and forwarding to gmail address.